minhnguyen-ai/flowinquiry-server/README.md

 * apps:
   * backend: The Spring Boot service that powers the API layer, business logic, database integrations, workflows, and backend features of FlowInquiry.
   * frontend: The Next.js web application that provides the user interface for the platform.
 It integrates with the backend via REST APIs, handles authentication, and supports both freemium and premium features through dynamic configuration.
+  * ops: the central repository that provides artifacts and configuration files to help customers deploy FlowInquiry using Docker, Kubernetes, and other environments.
   * docs: A documentation site built with a [Nextra](https://nextra.site/) static site generator, providing guides, and setup instructions for developers and users.

 To get started with setting up the frontend and backend locally, follow the official developer guides: